hapax/hapax.github.io/assets/simple-physics.md

 While there is whimsy and irreverence aplenty, the focus will be *real physics*, culminating in a proof of the existence of atoms, due to none other than Albert Einstein!
-As a little tribute to my city of residence, Vancouver, there is also a running theme of *rain*.
+As a little tribute to my city of residence, Vancouver, rain is also a running theme.

 Hackery is not just about excellence and creativity for their own sake, but has clear pedagogical implications.